Garmin Forerunner 110 Review Facts

 Ease of Use

 The watch is charged by simply plugging it in.
-Same process for uploading the data: plug the watch into your computer using its USB cord and Garmin Connect begins the data transfer automatically.
+The same process for uploading the data: plug the watch into your computer using its USB cord and Garmin Connect begins the data transfer automatically.
 A simple press of the button allows you to navigate the metrics screen or connect to the heart rate monitor.
 This watch offers accurate features without anything extra or unnecessary.

-Heart rate monitoring
+-Heart rate monitoring

-Easy to Use
+-Easy to Use

-Not expensive compared to other running watches
+-Not expensive compared to other running watches